s-beraz/Midterm/README.md

 ## Problem1.py

-Complete the code by creating functions
+Complete the code by creating functions.
+The purpose of functions is to avoid duplication of code, ensure that the same code is not used twice in your overall program.

 ### listSum(myList)
 Returns the sum (addition) total of the numbers in the list

 ### listAverage(myList)
-Returns the average value of the numbers in the list
+Returns the average value of the numbers in the list.

 ## Problem2.py